 This is one of my favorite things to do in Disney World besides the parks.
 Our family often goes to Disney Springs on our rest day or our final day of our trip just to enjoy the surroundings.
 There’s plenty to do in Disney Springs for kids and adults that can take up an entire day or just a portion (depending on your preference).
 You can check out the Lego store, the Coca-Cola store, and the biggest Disney store – World of Disney.
 There are also many unique Disney boutique stores here and brand name shopping opportunities as well.
 There’s a movie theater, bowling alley, and plenty to keep you entertained.

 In terms of dining options, Disney Springs really has it all.
 From celebrity chefs to Disney themed options to snack carts, food trucks, and donuts, there is something for you to eat here.
 You can also take a ride on a vintage amphi-car (land/sea car), view Disney from a tethered balloon 400 feet high, or transform into a princess or pirate at the Bibbidi Bobbidi Boutique.
-A new Cirque du Soliel will be opening at Disney Springs called Drawn to Life.
+A new Cirque du Soliel just opened in 2021 at Disney Springs called Drawn to Life.

 Make Character Dining Reservations